X-D-R/ARCube/README.md

 ```

 ## Scripts
-### Running the Script with Command-Line Arguments DO NOT WORK RIGHT NOW(
+### Running the Script with Command-Line Arguments
 You can also run the script directly from the command line using argparse to specify the parameters.
 This allows you to register images or detect objects via terminal commands.

 Examples presented below.